getodk/governance/TECHNICAL-STEERING-COMMITTEE.md

 ## <a name="attribution"></a>Attribution

 This a derivative work of the [Node.js Project Governance](https://raw.githubusercontent.com/nodejs/nodejs.org/0dd684cf21d278ba8aa178db0a20ebc6d587c58e/locale/en/about/governance.md).
-This work is licensed under the [MIT](https://opensource.org/licenses/MIT) license.
+This work is licensed under the [MIT](https://opensource.org/licenses/MIT) license with copyright held by Node.js Website WG contributors.